Rishikant181/Rettiwt-API/README.md

 # Rettiwt-API
-An API for fetching data from TwitterAPI, by reverse-engineering the API used by Twitter client-apps
+An API for fetching data from TwitterAPI, without any rate limits!

 **The API can either be used as a GraphQL Server or as a standalone npm library**